 Social interaction is one of the basic human needs.
 And you don’t even have to be friends with everyone in the office: just the ability to chit-chat with someone while you’re pouring coffee can be enough to lift up your mood a little bit.

-This is why some people might miss out on these interactions and lose the sense of belonging to the team – something that many companies try to establish and nourish by organizing various teambuilding events.
+Therefore, some people might miss out on these interactions and lose the sense of belonging to the team – something that many companies try to establish and nourish by organizing various teambuilding events.
 The feeling of belonging is vital for our wellbeing.
 Knowing that you are a part of a community is one of our basic needs and working remotely kind of deprives us of that.

-And it is very important to address this issue if you want to have a happy team.
+And it is particularly important to address this issue if you want to have a happy team.
 Warm and healthy relationships within a team stimulates everyone’s productivity, wellbeing, and job satisfaction.
 It is recommended, therefore, to make up for the lack of social interactions in the office with other types of activities.

 Another problem with working from home is the sense that you never actually stop working.
 Everyone is working in their own rhythm and you feel like you need to reply right away, even if your colleague sent a message on a Saturday night.